 This speaks of a person who is a natural, habitual sinner without the benefit of the newness of life.
 For the born-again child of God—one who has accepted the Lord Jesus Christ as his savior—there is a standard of conduct, both in private and in public: “So whether you eat or drink or whatever you do, do it all for the glory of God” (1 Corinthians 10:31).
 A born-again child of God has a desire to live to glorify God, and even though there are times when we can and do fail, God has made provision for us to be in fellowship with Him.
 He has promised that “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness”

 23 But if you will not do so, behold, you have sinned against the Lord, and be sure your sin will find you out.
 Numbers 32:23

 17 For nothing is hidden that will not be made manifest, nor is anything secret that will not be known and come to light.
 Luke 8: 17

 6 But when you pray, go into your room and shut the door and pray to your Father who is in secret.
 And your Father who sees in secret will reward you.
 Matthew 6: 6

-When Jesus returns, the situation at-hand won’t be about the name of the church you attend, how many members it has, how close you are to the preacher, the number of auxiliaries in the works, whether the church acknowledges a “Pastor Appreciation” day?
+When Jesus returns, the situation at hand won’t be about the name of the church you attend, how many members it has, how close you are to the preacher, the number of auxiliaries in the works, or whether the church acknowledges a “Pastor Appreciation” day?

 To be reminded of the purpose of Jesus coming back, perhaps we should refresh our memory so that we can once again envision what the “early church” looked like.